Jamessks/MovieWorld/README.md

 may view their own or other people's profiles http://localhost:8081/user or http://localhost:8081/user?user_id=5 (if a user with id of 5 exists)

 delete their own movie review posts from within their own profile page http://localhost:8081/user

-Take a look at the rest of my pinned repositories https://github.com/Jamessks